 - Boeing Defense, Space & Security and Boeing Global Services Global Marketing and MHLH program office in Ottawa, Ont.

-Boeing Winnipeg, part of Boeing Fabrication, is the largest aerospace composite manufacturing centre in Canada, employing 1,600 people.
-The site helps to sustain Boeing Commercial Airplanes production by being responsible for 355 unique composite parts and assemblies for all current 7-series jetliners.
+Boeing Winnipeg, part of Boeing Fabrication, is the largest aerospace composite manufacturing centre in Canada, employing more than 1,000 people.
+The site helps to sustain Boeing Commercial Airplanes production by being responsible for hundreds of unique composite parts and assemblies for all current 7-series jetliners.

 Major products include the inner barrel, wing-body fairings, engine strut forward and aft fairings and landing gear doors.
 This Boeing business is a tier-1 supplier to the 737 MAX, responsible for engineering and manufacturing the one-piece composite acoustic inner barrel on the newly designed engine nacelle inlet.